ec429/fc-aviation/README.md

   - Recon aircraft (including light bombers and some heavy fighters) can Investigate City; most (but not the very earliest ones) can survive it (unit flag "Spy").
     + However, game engine limitations mean that aircraft with Recon capability can't be ordered to attack units in a city (the dialogue box has no option for 'Attack').
     + Also, Spy flag requires Diplomat flag, meaning those aircraft will defend against enemy diplomatic actions.
+* The available government types are Revolution (a renamed Anarchy), Democracy, Communism and Fascism — since the 20th Century was militarily characterised by conflict between those three systems.
+  - Democracy has some corruption (unlike the classic ruleset), but it doesn't vary with distance.
+It's the only government type to suffer unhappiness from military deployments.
+  - Communism has less corruption (varying with distance), but has waste of shields, is bad at science, and produces extra pollution.
+  - Fascism has rampant corruption, but pays no upkeep for certain military units.

 ### Insignificant Rule Changes